bernardolanza93/DepthFromOpticalFlow/README.md

 ## Acknowledgments

-- This project was developed by [Your Name], [Collaborators], and supported by the Department of Industrial and Mechanical Engineering, University of Brescia.
+- This project was developed by [bernardolanza93],  and supported by the Department of Industrial and Mechanical Engineering, University of Brescia.
 - Special thanks to the contributors of the OpenCV and Aruco libraries for their invaluable tools and resources.